deathcap/artpacks/README.md

     blob = artpacks.getTexture('namespace:name');
     blob = artpacks.getSound('name');

 The given URLs are loaded using binary XHR.
-A `loaded` event is emitted in case you want to listen for the URLs are loaded before attempting to get the art.
+A `loadedAll` event is emitted in case you want to do something after all of the packs are loaded.

 `getTexture` and `getSound` both return `Blob` objects per the W3C [File API](http://www.w3.org/TR/FileAPI/).
 You can use `URL.createObjectURL(blob)` in the browser to get a `blob:` URL usable for `img` or `audio` src, etc.